openactive/feed-normaliser/docs/stage/profile-normalised-data.md

     DELETE FROM normalised_data_profile_results;

-## To only profile some data
+## To only profile a limited set of data

+You may want to do this to avoid processing too much data.

 ### Stop the process early

-The process can be forcefully stopped at any point and the database will not be in a bad state.
+The process can be forcibly stopped at any point and the database will not be in a bad state.
 It will contain most work done up to the point you stop it.

 ### Only use some profiles